-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »There's a really interesting article on the National Retail Federation's Big Blog this week about its annual Customer's Choice Awards, where customers pick the best customer-service companies.
+Opinions expressed by Entrepreneur contributors are their own.There's a really interesting article on the National Retail Federation's Big Blog this week about its annual Customer's Choice Awards, where customers pick the best customer-service companies.
 The winner the last three years out of five?
 Not Amazon.com, or even new customer-service legend Zappos.com...no, instead the winner is 98-year-old L.L.
 Bean.

 How does L.L.
 Bean keep its customers happy?
 President and CEO Chris McCormick says it's all about compassion.

 L.L.
 Bean's philosophy of customer service: Treat customers like human beings.
 How refreshing that the company has retained this, in our age of "please fill out this e-mail form on our website, and maybe we'll respond to you sometime."

 McCormick quotes company Chairman Leon Gorman: "A lot of people have fancy things to say about customer service, but it's just a day-in, day-out, ongoing, never-ending, persevering, compassionate kind of activity."

 There it is again.
 Compassion.
 My dictionary says that's "a feeling of deep sympathy . . . accompanied by a strong desire to alleviate the suffering."

 As a retailer, do you care deeply about your customers?
 Are you really motivated to solve their problems?
 If so, how do you show that?
 Some of L.L.
 Bean's methods: